albirrkarim/mozilla-hubs-installation-detailed/VPS_FOR_HUBS.md

 **Knowledge**

-Before you must understand the basic first. look this youtube video [Automatic Deployment With Github Actions](https://www.youtube.com/watch?v=X3F3El_yvFg)
+Before you must understand the basics first. look at this youtube video [Automatic Deployment With Github Actions](https://www.youtube.com/watch?v=X3F3El_yvFg)

 ![Up skill](/docs_img/excercise.gif)

-- Basic CLI linux
+- Basic CLI Linux
 - Github Actions
 - Remoting VPS via ssh
 - little about protocol TCP and UDP

 **Software**

 - VPS with ubuntu based.
-I suggest using LTS version
+I suggest using the LTS version

 **Other**

-We will go on a long journey, so this is important requirement
+We will go on a long journey, so this is an important requirement

 - Enough sleep
-- Fruit juice, few coffee
+- Fruit juice, a few coffees
 - Calm music

 <br>